Final Fantasy IV - Ultima

 - New Enemy Graphics!
 New Events!
 New Endgame Scenarios!

-- New Equipment Screen with DETAILED buffs and stats!!
+- New Equipment/Spell Menus with DETAILED info!!

 - New attack/swing/spell animations!